Menu

 The aim of the course is to provide both the theoretical knowledge and the practical experience to prepare you to keep and manage your own bees.

-In addition it will prepare you to sit the Scottish Beekeepers Association Basic Beekeeping examination - the first step on the SBA examinations system.
-The oral and practical examination normally takes place in June/July at the association Newbattle teaching apiary.
+In addition it will prepare you for the Scottish Beekeepers Association Basic Beekeeping examination - the first step in the SBA examinations system.
+The oral and over the hive practical examination normally takes place in June/July at the association Newbattle teaching apiary using the colony of bees you have managed over the year of the course.

 When Can I Start & What will it Cost?

-The 12-month course starts with an induction session with our education lead and meeting your mentor.
+The 12-month course starts with an induction session with our education lead and the first meeting with your mentor.

-The 2024/25 course is now open for members to register their interest.
-We anticipate that there will be twelve (12) places available.
+The 2025/26 course is now open for members to register their interest.
+We anticipate that there will be twelve (12) Senior places available.
 They will be allocated on a first come first served basis.

 There are three payment options:

-• Payment in full at the time you register for the course
+• One Payment - Payment in full at the time you register for the course

 The fee covers the cost of: